openapx/r-service-txflow/README.md

 ##### Commit the work area to the repository
-The snapshot work area needs to be committed to the repositor before it becomes available.
+The snapshot work area needs to be committed to the repository before it becomes available.

 ```